exercism/website-copy/pages/roadmap.md

 ### Mentoring Tools

-- Exposing the communal mentoring notes from GitHub to be visible directly within the UI.
 - Adding personalised mentor notes per exercise, viewable and editable within the UI. [#4083](https://github.com/exercism/exercism/issues/4083)
 - Adding 'Comment and Request changes' to mentoring UI, which will prompt the learner to submit another iteration (a little like Code Review on GitHub)
 - Adding difficulty filter to solution selector [#4105](https://github.com/exercism/exercism/issues/4105)